SharePoint/sp-dev-docs/docs/embedded/tutorials/using-file-preview.md

 ## Embedding a file preview in an iFrame

-It is possible to preview a [wide range](https://support.microsoft.com/office/file-types-supported-for-previewing-files-in-onedrive-sharepoint-and-teams-e054cd0f-8ef2-4ccb-937e-26e37419c5e4) of files in your browser without using a special application.
+It's possible to preview a [wide range](https://support.microsoft.com/office/file-types-supported-for-previewing-files-in-onedrive-sharepoint-and-teams-e054cd0f-8ef2-4ccb-937e-26e37419c5e4) of files in your browser without using a special application.
 Among the files supported, you can view PDF, JPG, MP4, etc.

 In order to preview a file in an `iframe`, you need to